kevinsewell/serverless-plugin-fastdeploy/README.md

 ### Configuration

-The `custom.fastDelpoy.include` property describes which files to include in the update package, and exclude from the base package.
+The `custom.fastDeploy.include` property describes which files to include in the update package, and exclude from the base package.
 This can be an array if you are just working in single module project, or an object if you are working with a multi-module project.